securebio/nao-dedup/README.md

 K-mers containing non-ACGT bases (primarily N) return a sentinel value, ensuring they won't be selected as minimizers.

+#### Window Placement

+Windows are placed adjacently starting from the beginning of each read (positions 0, window_len, 2×window_len, etc.).
+This strategy:
+- Aligns with standard NGS duplicate detection based on 5' mapping coordinates
+- Focuses on the most stable region of reads (the beginning)
+- Avoids the tail region, which is most likely to be trimmed or contain sequencing errors

+For example, with 3 windows of 25bp on a 150bp read:
+- Window 0: positions [0-25]
+- Window 1: positions [25-50]
+- Window 2: positions [50-75]
+- Positions 75-150 are not examined for minimizers

 ### 2. Bucketing

 Read pairs with matching minimizers are assigned to the same buckets.
 This dramatically reduces the number of pairwise comparisons needed.

+**Python graph-based**:
+- All reads are assigned to buckets up front using tuple keys `(fwd_hash, rev_hash)`
+- Generates n² bucket keys per read (all combinations of forward and reverse minimizers)
+- Each read appears in multiple buckets
+- More precise bucketing with fewer collisions
+- Stores all reads in memory

+**Rust and Python streaming**:
+- Reads are processed one at a time
+- Uses individual minimizer hashes as keys (not tuples)
+- Generates 2n keys per read (just the minimizers from forward and reverse reads)
+- Simpler bucketing trades precision for memory efficiency
+- More bucket collisions are acceptable since full sequence comparison happens anyway
+- Only stores unique exemplars, not all reads

 ### 3. Pairwise Comparison